-Non-Controlling Interest in Income - Non-controlling interest in income reduced income by \$0.6 million in 2008, and represents the non-controlling interest holders' portion of the net income of our Collbran Valley Gas Gathering system joint venture, acquired in the MEG acquisition.
+Non-Controlling Interest in Income - Non-controlling interest in income reduced income in 2008 and 2007, and represents the non-controlling interest holders' portion of the net income of our Collbran Valley Gas Gathering system joint venture, acquired in the MEG acquisition.

-NGL production and natural gas transported and/or processed increased in 2008 compared to 2007, due primarily to increased volumes from Discovery and East Texas and increased volumes from the MEG and Southern Oklahoma acquisitions, partially offset by decreased volumes from Pelico.
+NGL production and natural gas transported and/or processed increased in 2008 compared to 2007, due primarily to increased volumes from the MEG and Southern Oklahoma acquisitions and increased volumes from East Texas, partially offset by decreased volumes from Pelico.